qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 ## Optimisations:

-- With Trade Delay = 0.
+#### - With Trade Delay = 0.

 ### 1. Long and Short optimisation -
 - Tested going long and short the ATM option.
 - Long had negative to flat results, Short had positive results.

+### 2. TimeFrame -
+- Optimised for 5min, 15min, 30min, 1Hour.
+- 15min had optimal results, went ahead with it for further tests.

-### 2. PSAR Acceleration -
+### 3. PSAR Acceleration -
 - Optimized PSAR acc from 0.01 - 0.03, with an interval of 0.01.
 - We observed that for short, more volatile stock performed better at lower PSAR.
 - We chose to go ahead with 0.01 - 0.03 acc.

-### 2. TimeFrame -
-- Optimised for 5min, 15min, 30min, 1Hour.
-- 15min had optimal results, went ahead with it for further tests.
+- [Results - Number of Shares](https://github.com/qodeinvestments/Swan-Documentation/tree/main/Systems/PSAR%20Stock%20Options/results/Number%20of%20Shares%2015%20min%200.01-0.03%20PSAR) - at 15min at 3x
+- [Results - Minimum Premium](https://github.com/qodeinvestments/Swan-Documentation/tree/main/Systems/PSAR%20Stock%20Options/results/MinPrem%2015%20min%200.01-0.03%20PSAR) - at 15min at 1x

 ### 3. Leverage -
 - Tested on 1x and 3x leverage.